Dynatrace-APAC/dynatrace-apac.github.io/workshops/kubernetes.md

 Negative
 : To **check the logs**, run command below.<br>
 `kubectl logs -f deployment/dynatrace-oneagent-operator -n dynatrace`

 Negative
+: To **delete secrets**, run command below.
+You might have included a wrong secret previously. <br>
+`kubectl delete secret --all -n dynatrace`

+Negative
 : To **delete all pods**, run command below.
 This will cycle through the pods and you will have new pod instances.<br>